Julie Norman

 She is a passionate interpreter of German lieder, a prize winner in the Jessye Kneisel Competition, and has appeared in acclaimed performances of Schumann’s Frauenliebe und Leben and works by Schubert and Wolf.

-On stage, Julie has portrayed roles including Susanna (Le Nozze di Figaro), both Pamina and the Queen of the Night (Die Zauberflöte), Amina (Die Fledermaus), and Flora (The Turn of the Screw).
+On stage, Julie has portrayed roles including Susanna (Le Nozze di Figaro), both Pamina and the Queen of the Night (in separate performances of Die Zauberflöte), Amina (Die Fledermaus), and Flora (The Turn of the Screw).
 Her role as Amore in Gluck’s Orfeo ed Euridice was hailed by the Times Union as “cheery, brilliant.”
+For her NYC debut of Queen of the Night, OperaRox! praised her voice for its “technical finesse and bell-like clarity.”